namsor/namsor-powerbi-connector/README.md

 4. Download the NamSor Custom Connector file NamSorAPIConnector.mez and place it in this directory.
 If Power BI Desktop is running, you'll need to exit the program and restart it for this new connector to be found.
 5. Download the NamSor Power BI template file NamSor-PowerBI-Template.pbix and open it in Power BI Desktop.
 This template includes sample NamSor reports and data relations.
 It relies on the Data Connector to load and refresh it's data.
 6. You'll be prompted for a NamSor API Key upon startup.
 You can get a NamSor API Key from your NamSor Account page (https://api.namsor.com/)
 7. Copy the NamSor API Key from your account page into Power BI Desktop and click save.
 Once you do that, Power BI Desktop will begin communicating with NamSor API to enrich your data model with Gender and Origin/Ethnicity data.
-You can view it by clicking on the "NamSor" report.
-There's a current limitation with custom data connectors.
-You cannot "Publish" this report to the Power BI web app.
-To view your data in the Power BI web app, please install NamSor from AppSource (this is a pending functionality).
+8. If you run into a [PQ error : Please rebuild this data combination](https://github.com/namsor/namsor-powerbi-connector/issues/1), try Ignoring privacy level in File > Options and settings > Options and then Current File > Privacy

 ## Appending Gender to your data tables
 Names can be genderized either one-by-one, or by pages of a few hundred names.
 Read the [Wiki](https://github.com/namsor/namsor-powerbi-connector/wiki "Get Started") to get started.